 Dry Floral Foam

-Dry Floral Foam is intended for silk floral arrangements and is usually green in color.
-You can get this under the desert, dry, or econofoam brand names.
+Dry Floral Foam is intended for silk floral arrangements and is typically green.
+You can get this under the Desert, Dry, or Econofoam brand names.
 It is not as soft as fresh floral foam.
-Due to that, I would recommend using a serrated knife or electric foam cutter to trim the foam to the size of your container.
+For that reason, I recommend using a serrated knife or an electric foam cutter to trim the foam to fit your container.

 This foam is designed to keep your silk flowers upright when you press the stems into the foam.
-It also comes in a wide variety of shapes and sizes so pick one closest to your needs.
-Be sure to double-check the label when purchasing this craft foam as you do not want the wet foam in this case.
+It also comes in a wide variety of shapes and sizes, so pick one closest to your needs.
+Be sure to double-check the label when purchasing this craft foam, as you do not want wet foam.

 Below are some examples of projects you can make using Dry Floral Foam!